Cycling Norway – All you need to know to plan a bike trip to North Cape

 We could divide Norwegian tunnels into 3 categories:

-• Tunnels forbidden to cyclists – these are the longest ones, and there are many.
+• Tunnels are forbidden to cyclists – these are the longest ones, and there are many.
 Sometimes there are alternative roads going around, sometimes you have to either hitch a ride or take an expensive bus to go through. (marked red)

 • Tunnels allowed but dangerous – sometimes long and poorly lit (marked yellow)